Nuffield Mechanizations and Aero: Aero engines

-Nuffield found it difficult to get government interest in him building aero-engines - the ministry saying they didn't' have enough work to keep the companies they were already using sufficiently busy and couldn't offer him a contract.
-When it did come to increased production he would not fit in with the governments plans for a shadow factory scheme where companies would set up new factories producing components which would be assembled at a few locations.
-He offered to build in his existing factory complete Bristol or another manufacturer's engines or components but got no interest.
+Nuffield found it difficult to get government interest in him building aero-engines - the ministry saying they did not have enough work to keep the companies they were already using sufficiently busy and could not offer him a contract.
+When it did come to increased production he would not fit in with the government's plans for a shadow factory scheme where companies would set up new factories producing components which would be assembled at a few locations.
+He offered to build engines in his existing factory but got no interest.
 Accordingly in 1936 he notified the Air Ministry he would be closing his aero-engine business.
 After a personal meeting with the prime minister Wolseley would produce tank engines.
 Speaking in the parliament, the Secretary of State for Air Lord Swinton said "I can give the House a very firm assurance that Lord Nuffield's great personal capacity, and the great organisation which he has created, will be used to great advantage in the service of the State".

 Development and production of Wolseley aero engines was stopped in September 1936.
-They were developing an advanced Wolseley radial aero engine of about 250 horsepower but the project was abandoned in September 1936 when Lord Nuffield got from the Air Ministry the fixed price Intention to Proceed (ITP) contract papers which he believed would have required "an army of chartered accountants".
+They were developing an advanced Wolseley radial aero engine of about 250 horsepower but the project was abandoned when Lord Nuffield got from the Air Ministry the fixed price Intention to Proceed (ITP) contract papers which he believed would have required "an army of chartered accountants".
 Lord Nuffield decided he would deal only with the War Office and Admiralty and not the Air Ministry (see Airspeed).